Secure your loved ones financial future with term life insurance - Apply for new cover or review your existing policy

-Term life insurance provides cover for your financial obligations in the event that you pass away or are diagnosed with a terminal illness.
-Term life insurance policies will often include the following features:
+Term life insurance provides cover for your family and anyone else that is financially dependent on you in the event that you pass away or are diagnosed with a terminal illness.

 - A lump sum benefit payout.
 When you take out a term cover policy, you are paying for an agreed benefit amount which will be paid to your family when you die.
 The term life insurance benefit will be paid as a lump sum amount, so that your family can use the money to pay off debts such as the mortgage or credit cards, as well as use the money as an income to pay ongoing bills to maintain their lifestyle and goals, such as your children’s education.

 - Advance payment for terminal illness.
 If according to a medical practitioner you are expected to die within 12 months, your policy can pay out the benefit as an advance payment to help with final medical expenses.

 - Can be renewed each year.
 Most policies can be renewed until you reach the age of 99, however, you may not have to renew your policy after you retire, if you have a healthy retirement investment.

 - Few exclusions for when a benefit won't be paid.
 Most plans will have just one exclusion, where the policy won’t pay out if your death is the result of suicide in the first 13 months.
 Apart from that if you have been honest and detailed on your application, your family will usually be able to rely on a cash payout when you die.
 Obviously there are certain exclusions for when a benefit can be paid for injury and illness claims.

 - Additional options available.
 Since your death is not the only circumstance which could leave your family unable to rely on your income, and so you can add extras to your term life insurance policy such as total and permanent disability insurance and trauma insurance, which can pay a percentage of your income if you are unable to work because of an illness, injury or accident.